Open Monday to Thursday, 10 am to 3 pm, and Sunday 9:00 to 1:00 pm, except on public holidays.

 It has a state-of-the-art soundscape and life-like mannequins to take you back to World War II times.
 Handicapped-accessible, with a station tearoom and great parking.
 Merchandise, light refreshments, soft drinks and water are available for purchase.

-As of the 1st April 2014 Friends of Archer Park Station and Steam Tram Museum took over the management of the museum and are trading as Archer Park Rail Museum (APRM).
+As of the 1 April 2014 the Friends of Archer Park Station and Steam Tram Museum took over the management of the museum and are trading as Archer Park Rail Museum (APRM).

 51-87 Dennison St, Rockhampton Q 4700